-This offline data may be a brand’s greatest source for online targeting and activation of its best customers — particularly, the level of personalization it affords by knowing a shopper’s purchase history.
-This data is also very useful for measurement and analysis: brands can see what’s selling, what’s not and where
+- Point of sale and CRM: This offline data may be a brand’s greatest source for online targeting and activation of its best customers — particularly, the level of personalization it affords by knowing a shopper’s purchase history.
+This data is also very useful for measurement and analysis: brands can see what’s selling, what’s not and where.

 See the Big Picture

 For many marketers, customer insights are currently limited to one channel at a time.
 By integrating data from all touchpoints into a durable customer identity asset, marketers can understand the entire buyer journey, not just one part of it, and improve overall marketing performance.
 Here are a few ways how:

 To achieve true addressability and targeting efficiency, marketers need to shift away from cookie-based tactics toward strategies that leverage a brand’s own first-party data to identify real people across devices and channels.
 First-party data helps marketers enhance accuracy and relevancy, reduce ad waste and, ultimately, drive ROI.